GovTechSG/seed-documentation/README.md

 # Overview

-Security Suite for Engineering Endpoint Devices (SEED) is a Mobile Device Management (MDM) platform for the Government Commercial Cloud (GCC) 2.0 environment.
+Security Suite for Engineering Endpoint Devices (SEED) is a Mobile Device Management (MDM) platform for the Government on Commercial Cloud (GCC) 2.0 environment.

 It includes the following components: